leaningtech/webvm/README.md

 ## the world wide web

-If you would like to access the public internet, you will need an Exit Node.
-See [Tailscale Exit Nodes](https://tailscale.com/kb/1103/exit-nodes/) for detailed instructions.
+If you would like to access the public internet, you will need to set up an Exit Node on one of your _non-WebVM_ tailscale network devices.
+See the _"Advertise a device as an exit node"_ section of the [Tailscale Exit Node quickstart guide](https://tailscale.com/kb/1408/quick-guide-exit-nodes?tab=linux) for instructions.
+(The _“Use an exit node”_ section can be skipped, as WebVM automatically uses an available exit node once one is advertised).

+> [!NOTE]
+> While we support most network commands there are a few that rely on kernel-level features not available in modern browsers and are therefore not supported, most notably `ping`.You could use `curl` or `wget` for testing instead.

 (Depending on your network speed, you may need to wait a few moments for the Tailscale Wasm module to be downloaded.)
 Once that is set up:
-- Log in with your Tailscale credentials.
+1. Log in with your Tailscale credentials.
-- Go back to the WebVM tab.
+2. Go back to the WebVM tab.
-- The `Connect to Tailscale` button in the Networking side-panel should be replaced by your IP address.
+3. The `Connect to Tailscale` button in the Networking side-panel should be replaced by your IP address.

+> [!TIP]
+> You can also check your connection status by checking the dot colour on the "connect to tailscale" button (which should now show your tailscale IP).
+On local network connectivity it will be orange, global will be green.

 ## using authkey